-EarthScope comprises three interlinking components: 1) the EarthScope Facility operated by the UNAVCO and IRIS consortia, 2) a research program that supports PI-led investigations, and 3) an investigator community, coordinated by an academic EarthScope National Office, that actively participates in science planning, research, and facility governance.
+EarthScope comprises three inter-linking components: 1) EarthScope facilities operated by the UNAVCO and IRIS consortia, 2) a research program that supports PI-led investigations, and 3) an investigator community coordinated by an academic EarthScope National Office, that actively participates in science planning, research, and facility governance.

 Instrumentation & Data

 To meet EarthScope's scientific goals, a variety of geophysical instrumentation has been installed across the country, including a 3.2km borehole into the San Andreas Fault.
 The EarthScope Facility acquires, delivers, and archives data, develops data analysis protocols and products, provides engineering services for field instrument deployment, and organizes community forums.
 The freely available, high precision data allow scientists to describe how geological forces shaped North America's landscape and contribute to the public's understanding of our dynamic Earth.
 These data can be viewed as the most important legacy of the National Science Foundation's largest investment in solid earth science.

 Through the NSF, the EarthScope Science program sponsors a broad range of PI-driven research and workshops, with a particular focus on multidisciplinary efforts driven by EarthScope data sets.
 EarthScope scientists use state-of-the-art instruments and methods to collect data from seismic waves, crustal movements, Earth's magnetic field, rock and soil samples, and images obtained from aircraft and satellites.
 Scientists then analyze these diverse sets of data in combination with innovative laboratory experiments and theoretical modeling.
 The research produces transformative knowledge that helps to better explain geological phenomena, develop better warning system against natural hazards, and locate economically-vital resources.
 The EarthScope research community is a growing, broad, and diverse body, that facilitates innovative research, informal and formal education, and governance of EarthScope facilities.